AldiTam/terraform/README.md

 7. Testing Infrastructure as Code Configurations: Discover techniques for testing your Infrastructure as Code configurations to ensure reliability and stability.

 8. Developer Workflows and Automation: Explore various developer workflows and learn how to automate deployments using tools like GitHub Actions.

+## 1. Terraform Overview and Set up
+What is Terraform?
+Terraform is a powerful Infrastructure as Code (IaC) tool that allows you to build, change, and version infrastructure safely and easily.
+It can be used in conjunction with other IaC tools to create powerful and flexible infrastructure management solutions.